 The island's microclimates mean weather can shift quickly, sometimes within minutes, and it's easy to underestimate just how much conditions can vary from one area to the next.
 Distances may look short on a map, but roads rarely run directly across the island.
-Drive times are often longer than expected and the most efficient routes aren't always obvious.
-Many of the most memorable viewpoints aren't the ones you'd initially plan for — they're the ones you discover along the way.
+Drive times are often longer than expected, and the most efficient routes aren't always obvious.
+Many of the most memorable viewpoints aren't the ones you initially plan for.
+They're the ones you discover along the way.

 If it's your first time visiting the Azores, thoughtful planning makes all the difference.
 Knowing where to go and when to go allows you to experience the island at its best, turning a good trip into an unforgettable one.